abhi023/Code-Eval-Solution-Python/Readme.md

-# Codeeval Solutions in Ruby
+# Codeeval Solutions in Python
-In the above code you can find some of the solution for the problems given at codeeval in ruby.
+In the above code you can find some of the solution for the problems given at codeeval in python.